Trade/other name(s): Temodar

 Temozolomide can be taken as capsules or given by an injection into a vein.
 As an injection, temozolomide is given into a vein (IV) over about 90 minutes.
 As a capsule, temozolomide comes in 6 sizes: 250 mg, 180 mg, 140 mg, 100 mg, 20 mg, and 5 mg.
 Your dose depends on your height and weight, whether you have taken chemotherapy before, and your blood counts.
 Your dose may change from one cycle to the next.

-For treatment of anaplastic astrocytoma, the drug is usually taken once a day for 5 days every 4 weeks.
+For treatment of anaplastic astrocytoma, the drug is usually taken or given once a day for 5 days every 4 weeks.

 Be sure of the exact dose and schedule of medicine before you start taking it.
 The capsules should be taken with a full glass of water on an empty stomach or at bedtime.
 Try to take the capsules at the same time each day.
 If your doctor gives you medicine to prevent nausea, take it about half an hour before the temozolomide.